bratekarate/mailnotify/README.md

 First create a shell script named `mailnotify-run`.
 The unit file's `ExecStart` expects the binaries to sit at `~/.local/bin`, so change accordingly if necessary.
 Also, if the path to the binaries is not in the unit files' `Environment` option, the path must be added there as well.

-copy or symlink `mailnotify.service` to `~/.config/systemd/user/` and run `systemctl --user enable mailnotify.service && systemctl --user start mailnotify.service`.
+Copy or symlink `mailnotify.service` to `~/.config/systemd/user/` and run `systemctl --user enable mailnotify.service && systemctl --user start mailnotify.service`.